 There’s decorating, and then there’s organizing.
 From the Instagram-sensation home experts known for their pristine organization, innovative approach, and bright aesthetic (with a fan club that includes Reese Witherspoon, Gwyneth Paltrow, and Mandy Moore), here is an accessible, room-by-room guide to establishing new order in your home.

 Clea Shearer and Joanna Teplin believe that every single space has the potential to function and look beautiful at the same time–even the dreaded pantry or bedroom closet.
 Whether you live in an urban studio or a suburban three bedroom, learning the Home Edit System–a new approach to home organizing by thinking about your things in groupings and how they “flow” through your space–will completely transform the way you live.
 By editing every room and organizing your things in a functional way (which takes a little time and effort, but is key to a lasting effect), you’ll treasure your home more and save money by not buying what you already have.

-AMAZON, B&N, or INDIEBOUND
+AMAZON, B&N, TARGET, INDIEBOUND, INDIGO, or AMAZON CANADA